GiulianLB/GiulianLB/README.md

 * Passion for technology ✅

-* Currently have experience with Java and Python 🐍
+* Currently have experience coding in java, c++, visual basic, HTML and CSS, and Javascript, and SQL.

 * Learning how to use HTML, CSS, and Javascript ✅